abdullahsumbal/Installtion/README.md

-### This repository will contains installation steps for various projects and libraries.
+### This repository contains installation steps for various projects and libraries.

 Currently in progress.
 There might be a lot of grammar mistakes.